 - Assurance that the employer will take immediate and appropriate corrective action when it determines that harassment has occurred.
 Remedial measures should stop the harassment, correct the effects of the harassment, and ensure that the harassment does not recur.
 Importantly, these corrective measures need not be what the complaining employee prefers – they just need to be effective.

 - Accusations against executives.
-In any investigation employers need to ensure that human resources (or whichever unit is tasked with conducting the investigation) is vested with the requisite independence and authority to conduct a thorough, impartial investigation.
+In any investigation, employers need to ensure that human resources (or whichever unit is tasked with conducting the investigation) are vested with the requisite independence and authority to conduct a thorough, impartial investigation.
 At some point, however, even these internal safeguards may not be sufficient, as may be the case with allegations against CEOs or other high-ranking individuals.
 At that point, the employer needs to determine whether the investigation should be delegated to a third-party entity to ensure that the results of the investigation – whatever they may be – are accepted as legitimate and credible.

 Further, several states require employers to conduct anti-harassment training.
 Even where not mandated by law, it is a best practice to conduct training, particularly for supervisors, managers, and human resources personnel.
 Supervisors need to know what to look for and how to respond to a harassment complaint.
 For example, an employee may ask her supervisor not to escalate her complaint because she is “just venting.”
 If that supervisor honors his employee’s request, he could be setting the company up to face liability down the road.